brooklynrail/brooklynrail-platform/content/events/2021/09/we-are-not-what-we-seem-bruce-conner-jay-defeo.md

 ---
-title: "We are not what we seem: Bruce Conner & Jay DeFeo"
+title: 'BRUCE CONNER & JAY DEFEO: ("we are not what we seem")'
 deck: Featuring Stuart Comer, Rachel Federman, Laura Hoptman, and Constance Lewallen
 summary: Curators Stuart Comer, Rachel Federman, and Laura Hoptman join Rail Editor-at-Large Constance Lewallen for a conversation.
 We conclude with a